kyverno/website/content/en/docs/Tracing/tempo-walkthrough.md

 ## Kyverno policies Setup

-Finally we need to deploy a couple of policies in the cluster so that Kyverno can configure admission webhooks accordingly.
+Finally we need to deploy some policies in the cluster so that Kyverno can configure admission webhooks accordingly.

 We are going to deploy the `kyverno-policies` helm chart (with the `Baseline` profile of PSS) using the following command: